 Lisbon’s streets are decked with pastelarias (pastry shops/cafés) and confeitarias (confectionaries).
-And while crisp, custard-filled pasteis de nata are the city’s most famous sweet, don’t miss out on any of the egg-and-sugar based pastries that fill the cafés’ refrigerated counters by the dozen.
+And while crisp, custard-filled pasteis de nata are the city’s most famous sweet, don’t miss out on any of the egg-and-sugar-based pastries that fill the cafés’ refrigerated counters by the dozen.

-Bom bocado, the other custard-filled pastry frequently overshadowed by tourists’ favourite pastel de nata, doesn’t get half the attention it deserves.
+Bom bocado, the other custard-filled pastry frequently overshadowed by tourists’ favorite pastel de nata, doesn’t get half the attention it deserves.
 Bom bocado is becoming harder to find, but there are still a few places in the city refusing to let it die.

 Historical pastry makers Pastelaria Benard still produce and sell the perfect bom bocado: not too sweet, creamy filling on light and crunchy dough, slightly toasted on top.
 You heard it here first!